-3.2.1 The Police and Crime Commissioner is the legal contracting body who owns all the assets and liabilities, and with responsibility for the financial administration of their office and the Police Fund, including all borrowing.
+3.2.1 The Police and Crime Commissioner is the legal contracting body who owns all

-- 3.2.2 The Police and Crime Commissioner will receive all funding, including the government grant and precept, and other sources of income, related to policing and crime reduction.
+- the assets and liabilities, and with responsibility for the financial administration of their office and the Police Fund, including all borrowing. - 3.2.2 The Police and Crime Commissioner will receive all funding, including the government grant and precept, and other sources of income, related to policing and crime reduction.
 By law all funding for the Police Force must come via the Police and Crime Commissioner.
-How this money is allocated is for the Police and Crime Commissioner to decide in consultation with the Chief Constable, or in accordance with any grant terms. - 3.2.3 The Police and Crime Panel is a check and balance on the Police and Crime Commissioner through reviewing or scrutinising their decisions, but not those of the Chief Constable. - 3.2.4 The Police and Crime Commissioner will be responsible for handling complaints and conduct matters in relation to the Chief Constable and staff of the Office of the Police and Crime Commissioner and monitoring complaints against officers and staff of the Police Force.
-Both organisations are responsible for complying with the legitimate requirements of the Independent Police Complaints Commission.
+How this money is allocated is for the Police and Crime Commissioner to decide in consultation with the Chief Constable, or in accordance with any grant terms and conditions. - 3.2.3 The Police and Crime Panel is a check and balance on the Police and Crime Commissioner through reviewing or scrutinising their decisions, but not those of the Chief Constable. - 3.2.4 The Police and Crime Commissioner will be responsible for handling complaints and conduct matters in relation to the Chief Constable and staff of the Office of the Police and Crime Commissioner and monitoring complaints against officers and staff of the Police Force.
+With effect from the 1 February 2020 the PCC will take over responsibility for appeals under the police complaints system.
+Both organisations are responsible for complying with the legitimate requirements of the Independent Office of Police Conduct.